Beige-Coffee/programming-lightning-intro/.tutorial/04-transactions-overview-c.md

 # Bitcoin Transactions
-Believe it or not, the Lightning Network is built on Bitcoin transactions!
+Believe it or not, the Lightning Network is actually a subset of all Bitcoin transactions!

 To keep the network trustless, decentralized, and secure, we have to employ some clever techniques to make everything work smoothly.
 In other words, we use a variety of advanced Bitcoin transactions, leveraging features like timelocks, spending paths, and multi-signature setups.

-But don't worry!
 We'll break it down step by step, introducing each concept gradually to build a solid understanding.
 Once we've covered the basics, we'll see how all these elements come together to create "payment channels" and, eventually, a full Lightning Network node.

 ## Bitcoin Transaction: Inputs and Outputs